 Welcome to the Valley of Santa Fe Scottish Rite Temple!
 We encourage you to spend a moment on our tour and learn more about our unique building and its history.
 Did you know that within this building is a 100 plus year old theater complete with hand painted scenes hung on the old style fly system, a wardrobe room with costumes dating back to the turn of the 20th century that range from early Egyptian time to the present, one of the largest kitchens in northern New Mexico and numerous items with a historical tie to our founding as a state in 1912?
 If not, take some time and view our tour and then plan a personal visit to see firsthand one of the treasures of Santa Fe, the City Different and New Mexico True.

-If you would like to visit the Temple in person, tours are given Tuesdays and Thursdays at 10:00am or 2:00pm.
-Please call 505-980-9304 to schedule a day and time.
+If you would like to visit the Temple in person, tours are given with advanced reservations Monday-Friday, 10am-3pm, please call (505) 982-4415.

 THE ENTRANCE AND GRAND STAIRWAY